-BB Biotech is highly transparent about its investments and is also very professional and investor-friendly in terms of its investor relations activities, as befitting a company of its size.
+BB Biotech is highly transparent about its investments and is also very professional and investor-friendly in terms of its IR activities, as befitting a company of its size.
 For example, it publishes its entire portfolio with a commentary quarterly as well as its NAV in CHF and Euro daily.
-The trust’s website and investor materials (which include news updates and investor presentations) are made available in English, German and Italian, with three investor relations professionals each dedicated to one of these language-based regions.
-One of the investor relations professionals is based in London and is having an ongoing and close dialogue with the company´s growing UK investor base.
+The trust’s website and investor materials (which include news updates and investor presentations) are made available in English, German and Italian, with three IR professionals each dedicated to one of these language-based regions.
+One of the IR professionals is based in London and is having an ongoing and close dialogue with the company´s growing UK investor base.

 Unusually for an investment company, it also offers a mobile app that can be used to access daily share price, trading information and other investor updates.

 BB Biotech identifies and selects potential investments via a thorough, multi-level due diligence process.
-This places a particular focus on the analysis of financial parameters, the competitive environment, the development pipeline, intellectual property and the perception/perspectives of end-users (prescribing doctors and patients).
+This places a particular focus on the analysis of financial parameters, the competitive environment, the development pipeline, IP and the perception/perspectives of end-users (prescribing doctors and patients).

 Like other biotech specialist investors, Bellevue’s analysts gain insights from attending (albeit virtually at the moment) the important industry meetings (particularly investment banking and key medical conferences) and holding virtual meetings with current and potential investee company managements.
 Bellevue has access to sources of primary market research, sell-side research and data aggregators (Bloomberg etc), and can obtain input from key opinion leaders (doctors considered to have in-depth experience in specific fields) in the course of making investment decisions.
 It can, of course, also draw upon in-house expertise with the team in various disciplines.

 These interactions allow the team to identify companies and profile them in relation to their competitors.
 The firm actively monitors news from portfolio companies and their competitors, as well as general industry developments.
-The investment process includes qualitative judgements, based on the expertise of the team, of the quality of management and views of the sell-side (brokers) and buy-side (investors).
+The investment process includes qualitative judgements, based on the expertise of the team, of the quality of management and views of the sell-side/buy-side (i.e. analysts and other investors).

 BB Biotech makes a small number of new investments each year.
 Over the past three years, it has made a total of 19 new investments: seven in 2020, five in 2019 and seven in 2018.